turris-cz/user-docs/docs/basics/collect/setup.md

 ---
 ## How to set up data collection?

+!!! important
+    This guide does not cover Turris Shield.
+Sentinel Data collect is *enabled* by default on Turris Shield.
+If you want to configure your Shield please use the [appropriate guide](setup-shield.md).

 The whole functionality is nowadays provided by [Sentinel](../apps/sentinel.md).
 You just need to enable the _Data Collection_ package list in the _Package Management_ tab and agree with our